hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 * issuing identities
   * IAM user - identity for humans using **long term access credentials** e.g. username and password or long term credentials for programmatic access
   * AWS services - identity for non-human resources e.g. EC2 instance, Lambda, SageMaker, Glue crawler, ECS task etc
-  * IAM principal - is an identity in IAM, can be an IAM user or an AWS service, something that can make API calls to other AWS services
+  * IAM principal - is an identity in IAM, can be an IAM user, IAM role or an AWS service, something that can make API calls to other AWS services
   * IAM role - is an identity that you can create in your account that has specific permissions (similar to a Service Principal in Azure or Service Account in GCP).
 An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
 Instead of being uniquely associated with one person, a [role can be assumed](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) by anyone who needs it.
 Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
 Instead, when you assume a role, it provides you with **temporary security credentials** for your role session.
 * monitoring and auditing access to specific resources e.g. by enabling AWS Cloud Trail
 * federate access into AWS by integrating with corporate identity providers like Microsoft Active Directory when the users have identities defined outside of AWS